banjtheman/aws_knowledge_graph/README.md

-#AWS Knowledge graph
+# AWS Knowledge graph
-This repo contains cdoe to build an AWS knowledge graph
+This repo contains code to build an AWS knowledge graph, and generate quizes